New-Languages-for-NLP/course-materials/w1/tokenization.md

 ## Separate a word into two tokens

 It's very common to have words that should be split into separate tokens, but there isn't a regular infix that will make the cut.
 Here we need an exception.
-As an example, let's explore Kummerspeck ('grief bacon') the German name for weight gain from emotional eating.
+As an example, let's explore Kummerspeck ('grief bacon') the German name for weight from emotional eating.

-Here we can use exception's list to split the word into parts and detail how to handle each of the new tokens: `'matchword':[{match}{word}]`
+Here we can use the exceptions list to split the word into parts and detail how to handle each of the new tokens: `'matchword':[{match}{word}]`

 ```python
 grief_bacon = {'Kummerspeck':[{ORTH:"Kummer"},{ORTH:"speck"}]}